kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 ## Implementation phases

-We have split the full implementation of QoS-class resources into multiple phases, building functionality gradually, step-by-step.
+This proposal splits the full implementation of QoS-class resources into multiple phases, building functionality gradually, step-by-step.
 The goal is to make the discussions more focused and easier.
 We may also learn on the way, insights from earlier phases affecting design choises made in the later phases, hopefully resulting in a better overall end result.
 However, we also outline all the future steps to not lose the overall big picture.

+In the current design QoS-class resources are designed to be opaque to the CRI client in the sense that the container runtime takes care of configuration and control of the resources and the classes within.

 ### Phase 1